 Understanding Nike's Unusual Options Activity

-On Wednesday, shares of Nike (NYSE:NKE) saw unusual options activity.
-After the option alert, the stock price moved up to $162.22.
+Shares of Nike (NYSE:NKE) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $161.18.

 - Option Type: SWEEP